-The short-listing process normally takes between one to two weeks, however depending on the number of applicants for a position and the logistics of organising a panel this could take longer.
+The short-listing process normally takes between one and two weeks.
+However, depending on the number of applicants for a position and the logistics of organising a panel, this could take longer.
 If your application is successful after the short-listing process you will be contacted to attend further selection processes.

 If your application is unsuccessful you will receive communication advising you of this outcome.

-The selection techniques the panel utilise are focused on assessing your personal abilities/aptitudes/skills, knowledge and experience in relation to the essential criteria detailed in the person specification.
+The selection techniques the panel use are focused on assessing your personal abilities, aptitudes, skills, knowledge and experience in relation to the essential criteria detailed in the person specification.